st-tech/ppf-contact-solver/README.md

 This is all made possible with our purely web-based frontends 🌐 and scalable capability 🧩.
 Our solver also runs on the NVIDIA L4 🖱️, a data-center-targeted GPU 🖥️ that offers reasonable pricing 💲, delivering both practical performance 💪 and scalability 📊 without investing in expensive hardware 💻.

+Below, we describe how to deploy our solver on major cloud services ☁️.
+These instructions are up to date as of late 2024 📅 and are subject to change 🔄.

 ### 📦 Deploying on [vast.ai](https://vast.ai)